Hugh Thompson Jr.: After the massacre

 Thompson made an official report of the killings and was interviewed by Colonel Oran Henderson, the commander of the 11th Infantry Brigade (the parent organization of the 20th Infantry).
 Concerned, senior American Division officers cancelled similar planned operations by Task Force Barker against other villages (Mỹ Lai 5, Mỹ Lai 1, etc.) in Quảng Ngãi Province, possibly preventing the additional massacre of further hundreds, if not thousands, of Vietnamese civilians.

 Initially, commanders throughout the American chain of command were successful in covering up the Mỹ Lai massacre.
 Thompson quickly received the Distinguished Flying Cross for his actions at Mỹ Lai.
 The citation for the award fabricated events, for example praising Thompson for taking to a hospital a Vietnamese child "...caught in intense crossfire".
 It also stated that his "...sound judgment had greatly enhanced Vietnamese–American relations in the operational area".
 Thompson threw away the citation.

 Thompson continued to fly observation missions in the OH-23 and was hit by enemy fire a total of eight times.
 In four of those instances, his aircraft was lost.
 In the last incident, his helicopter was brought down by enemy machine-gun fire, and he broke his back in the resulting crash landing.
 This ended his combat career in Vietnam.
 He was evacuated to a hospital in Japan and began a long period of rehabilitation.

 When news of the massacre publicly broke, Thompson repeated his account to then-Colonel William Wilson and then-Lieutenant General William Peers during their official Pentagon investigations.
 In late-1969, Thompson was summoned to Washington, DC to appear before a special closed hearing of the House Armed Services Committee.
-There, he was sharply criticized by congressmen, in particular Chairman Mendel Rivers (D-S.C.), who were anxious to play down allegations of a massacre by American troops.
+There, he was sharply criticized by congressmen, in particular Chairman Mendel Rivers (D-S.C.), who wanted to play down allegations of a massacre by American troops.
 Rivers publicly stated that he felt Thompson was the only soldier at Mỹ Lai who should be punished (for turning his weapons on fellow American troops) and unsuccessfully attempted to have him court-martialed.

 Thompson was vilified by many Americans for his testimony against United States Army personnel.
-He recounted in a CBS 60 Minutes television program in 2004, "I'd received death threats over the phone...Dead animals on your porch, mutilated animals on your porch some mornings when you get up."
+He recounted in a CBS 60 Minutes television program in 2004, "I'd received death threats over the phone...
+Dead animals on your porch, mutilated animals on your porch some mornings when you get up."

 After his Vietnam service, Thompson was assigned to Fort Rucker to become an instructor pilot and later received a direct commission, attaining the rank of captain and retired as a major.
 His other military assignments included Fort Jackson, South Korea, Fort Ord, Fort Hood and bases in Hawaii.
 He retired from the army in 1983.